December 20, 2014 | Posted in: Devotional

 Jesus is the only true superstar… Yes He’s been the subject of many a book, film and song but He is the only one who came healing the sick, raising the dead, cleansing the unclean, driving out demonic forces and forgiving sin.

 Advent is the invitation to see the ‘star’ of human history… And rejoice exceedingly with GREAT joy.
-Happiness is always conditional upon circumstances… I won the lottery; the right girl fancies me; I got the job I was after; Part III of The Hobbit is finally released etc.
+Happiness is always conditional upon circumstances… I won the lottery; the right girl fancies me; I got the job I was after; the latest instalment of the Star Wars saga is finally out etc.

 But Joy is not circumstantial, rather it is motivated, empowered and sustained by an unshifting truth… The God of Love came down and unlocked the Love of God for anyone who will respond by Loving God.
 He is not just ‘God WITH us’ but also ‘God IN us!’ and that is worth rejoicing over with exceedingly great joy.
 Oh and last time I checked seriousness was not a fruit of the Holy Spirit!